Blusutils/DESrv/README.md

 des-run --loglevel warn
 ```

-In this example loglevel will be overriden for this run of server but port will stay 9090.
+In this example loglevel will be overriden for this run of server but IP address will stay 127.0.0.1.

-All configuration parameters is available in docs.
+All configuration fields available in docs.

 <details>
 <summary><h3>List of all configuration parameters</h3></summary>